freenas/freenas-docs/userguide/cli.rst

 <http://code.google.com/p/xjperf/downloads/detail?name=jperf-2.0.2.zip>`_
 as it works on Windows, Mac OS X, Linux, and BSD systems.

-Since this client is java based, you will also need to install the appropriate
+Since this client is Java-based, the appropriate
 `JRE
 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_
-for the client operating system.
+must be installed on the client computer.

 Linux and BSD users will need to install the iperf package using their operating system's package management system.